jeffbarish/jeffbarish.github.io/README.md

 <img src="HiFiBerryWaxArticle_html_bccdc75c.jpg">

-A radically different approach takes advantage of the recently released Raspberry Pi Touch Display 2, a 7” 720 x 1280 touchscreen display.
+A radically different approach takes advantage of the recently released Raspberry Pi Touch Display 2, a 7” 720x1280 touchscreen display.
 The dedicated touchscreen display avoids the need to connect a monitor, keyboard, and mouse.
 You can mount the two-card stack on the back of the display and use the [Pibow Frame](https://shop.pimoroni.com/products/pibow-frame-for-raspberry-pi-touch-display-2?variant=53514323001723) from Pimoroni to hold it.
 Here are some tips for achieving the best experience:

 - Set the display to landscape mode: On the main menu, go to Preferences \| Screen Configuration \| Screen Orientation.